Exr0nProjects/neural_net_cpp/README.md

 With all the base code written, I plan to write a simple `int main()` driver that mimics the functionality of Part 2 of [iamtrask's original post](https://iamtrask.github.io/2015/07/12/basic-python-network/).
 If the Stage 1 was written well, then this should go smoothly.

-### Stage 3 - CUDA Madness
+### Stage 3 - CUDA Madness (On Hold)

 Having a working CPU neural net in Python, I can finally complete the dream by converting my framework from Stage 1 to work with CUDA.

 I am working on this step now, but I don't know how exactly I should go about assigning operations to blocks and threads, because there is so much data manipulation involved that data transfer will probably be the main bottleneck.
 I need to think about how to paralellize operations without so much data movement.

-### Other Notes

-1. Class vs instance method model: Class methods take pointers to their instances and return pointers to operated copies.
-Instance methods mutate themselves

 ### Next Steps

+- Fewer segfaults.
+Get the thing to actually work.
+- Cuda!
-- Add more activation functions (relu, tanh, softmax)
+- More activation functions
-- Add bias
+- Rewrite in rust so that I don't have to deal with memory leaks.